modanhan/bullethellx-modding/docs/scripting_basics.md

 Engine.createComponent(eid, "Health", {hp = 3, maxHP = 5}) -- OK (4)
 ```

-1. health is 5/5
+1. health is 5/5.
-2. Does nothing (already has Health)
+2. Does nothing (already has a Health component).
-3. Removes the Health component
+3. Removes the Health component.
-4. Health is now 3/5
+4. Health is now 3/5.

 ## Components